Jacob-Polane/git/superpowers.md

 # 💥 Our Team Superpowers

-- Jane Doe: Can write bug-free code while blindfolded
+- Willem: Can code like a wizard🧝‍♂️